eviltester/talotics-videos/ffmpeg-video-repurposing/script.md

 ffmpeg -i subtitled-video.mp4 -ss 00:01:05 -t 00:00:52 subtitled-01-05.mp4
 ~~~~~~~~

-If I repeat that for each of the segments, I'll have three videos that I can upload to Linkedin and 3 that I can upload to Instagram.
+If I repeat that for each of the segments, I'll have three videos that I can upload to Linkedin, and three that I can upload to Instagram.
 All will have subtitles visible on the screen.

 And I didn't have to do any more editing of the video after my YouTube work.

-It seems complicated, but if all you learned how to do was copy and paste the commands and replace the filenames with the files your working with, and the timings that you want to use as excerpts, you could be repurposing your YouTube content on Linkedin, Instagram and other social networks. easily.
+It seems complicated, but if all you learned how to do was copy and paste the commands and replace the filenames with the files you're working with, and the timings that you want to use as excerpts.
+You could be repurposing your YouTube content on Linkedin, Instagram and other social networks.
+Easily.
+Using Free software and without having to do any more edits to the YouTube video or subtitles.

+For more Digital Marketing Tactics, Tips and tricks.
+Visit www.talotics.com